Whisky-App/whisky-book/README.md

      - [Dorfromantik](./game-support/dorfromantik.md)
    ...
    ```
-4. Add your game to `~/whisky-book/src/game-support/README.md`.
+5. Add your game to `~/whisky-book/src/game-support/README.md`.
 Follow the same standards as above.
-5. Create a pull request detailing the changes you made.
+6. Create a pull request detailing the changes you made.
 Ensure that it's consise, yet readable and coherent.
    - You will need to create a fork of `whisky-book` and push your changes there before creating a PR.
 Once you've done that, then you can submit a PR to merge your fork with `main`.
-6. Sit back, wait for PR reviews, and make changes as necessary.
+7. Sit back, wait for PR reviews, and make changes as necessary.

 Have any questions about this process or anything Whisky-related?
 Stop by the [Discord](https://discord.gg/CsqAfs9CnM) and ask us a question!
 We're more than happy to help.

+**Please do not ping Isaac for general support or requests to view your PR.
+He is a busy person, has likely seen what you have said/submitted, and will reply when he can.**